28anmol/git_cheatsheet/README.md

 Work & Add value to the project ---> make a PR and iterate over it ---> Have Patience ---> Then later it would be merged if it works out.
 (Making a PR is not a job guarentee)

-Fixing readme or improving documentation/ isn't generally considered a meaningful contribution to open source projects or worth raising a PR.
+Fixing readme or improving documentation/ isnt generally considered a meaningful contribution to open source projects or worth raising a PR.
 Documentation is ofcourse important but being a programmer it is expected from you to contribute first to the codebase and then the documentation.

 Also contribute good code/meaningful code as a contribution not throw random code which might break or anything!

-ADD VALUE THAT'S IT!
+ADD VALUE THATS IT!
 ```

 Steps to create a pull request